Sec-ant/torrefy/README.md

   s: ["t"],
 };

-// initialize hooks for registration of hook handlers const hooks: EncoderHooks = new TrieMap();
+// initialize an encoder hook system const hookSystem: EncoderHookSystem = new TrieMap();

-// register an array buffer promise hook under `dummyObject.info` const [infoArrayBufferPromise] = useArrayBufferPromiseHook(["info"], hooks);
+// register an encoder hook under dummyObject.info path in the hook system

-// provide the hooks as an input argument into the encode function const bencodedReadableStream = encode(dummyObject, hooks);
+// and consume the result as an array buffer promise const infoArrayBufferPromise = useArrayBufferPromiseHook(["info"], hookSystem);

-// await the hook result
+// pass the hook system as an input argument to the encode function const bencodedReadableStream = encode(dummyObject, hookSystem);

-const infoArrayBuffer = await infoArrayBufferPromise; // => ArrayBuffer(12)
+// consume the result of the hook const infoArrayBuffer = await infoArrayBufferPromise; // => ArrayBuffer(12)
 ```